Why Young Athletes Should Learn the Scissors High Jump

 The Battle Rages On . . .
 Scissors vs Flop

 There is no consistency in Australia over this one.
-I know of some schools that have banned the flop technique for fear of student injury.
-On the other hand, I have been astounded to learn that some schools don’t allow the scissors style of jumping.
+Over the years I have known of some schools that have banned the flop technique for fear of student injury.
+On the other hand, I have been astounded to learn that some schools haven’t allowed the scissors style of jumping.

 The Little Athletics movement in Australia requires that the scissor technique be the only high jump technique that is allowed to be used at any level of competition for athletes in the Under 10 age group and below.

 Unfortunately, the scissors technique is thought by many to be an outdated relic of high jumping from when jumpers were virtually forced to land on their feet due to the unforgiving landing area.
 For accomplished high jumpers, this may be true.
 The flop technique is a far more effective method of clearing the bar, holding a biomechanical advantage over the scissors.